Making a Successful Website

 Pages

-This figure tells the webmaster how many HTML pages of his site have been viewed.
+This figure tells the webmaster how many HTML pages of the site have been viewed.
 This may include scripts (like PHP or CGI).
 The page count is of relevance as it can be related to the number of visitors.
 If the page count per visitor is only a fraction above 1, it can be deduced that most visitors leave the site without viewing a single page.
 This conclusion is allowed because it is not possible to determine whether a visitor who comes to one page is actually reading or doing anything there.
 In contrast, a visitor who generates two page views has clicked at least one intra-site link and has thereby shown basic interest.

 Visitors